Advising FAQ's and Information

 No. The Finance minor is open to all students with the exception of students pursuing a Business degree with a Finance option.

-Q. What do I do to declare a minor?
+Q. What do I do to declare a minor or certificate?

-To declare a minor(s), complete a "Change of Curriculum" form.
-This form can be found in the Registrar's Office, the JJCBE Office of Student Services, and online at: http://www.montana.edu/registrar/pdfs/curriculum_changes.pdf.
+To declare a minor(s) or certificate(s), complete a "Change of Curriculum" form.
+This form can be found in the Registrar's Office, the Jabs Office of Student Services, and online at: https://www.montana.edu/registrar/curriculumchange.html

-ONE YEAR prior to graduation, non-business students should submit a draft Application for a Non-teaching Minor to the Office of Student Services in Reid 338.
+ONE YEAR prior to graduation, non-business students should submit a draft Application for a Non-teaching Minor to the Office of Student Services in Jabs Hall Room 124.
 An official application for the minor will be generated and students will be contacted via email to sign the application.
 The signed original will be forwarded to the Registrar's Office.
 The application is due to the Registrar’s Office at the same time a student’s official Application for Baccalaureate Degree.

-Q. I started a minor but won't have time to finish it before I graduate.
+Q. I started a minor or certificate but won't have time to finish it before I graduate.
 What can I do?

 The student has two options.
-You can opt not to complete the minor, OR you may decide to postpone graduation until the minor requirements have been fulfilled.
-You may not complete a post-baccalaureate minor.
+You can opt not to complete the minor or certificate, OR you may decide to postpone graduation until the minor or certificate requirements have been fulfilled.
+You may not complete a post-baccalaureate minor or certificate.

 Q. What are the "Business Pre-Core" courses?